GM-Doolin/redder/README.md

 >>
 >> Different URL's will output files with different `id#`s in the file name.
 >>
->> ***`You may experience wait times of several minutes per URL`***, this is expected as there are by default 50 queries that need to be made per URL and each relies on a 3rd party API that has request latency, connectivity dependencies, and transfer times..
+>> ***`You may experience wait times of several minutes per URL`***, this is expected as there are by default 50 queries that need to be made per URL and each query relies on a 3rd party API that has request latency, connectivity dependencies, and transfer times.
 >>
 >> Progress updates will be given in the form of a percentage during during sentiment analysis stage for each URL to keep you informed on the operations progress and state.
 >>